Brienne Minor: Early life and college career

 Minor was raised in Mundelein, Illinois.
 She began playing tennis at the age of four.
 Minor attended Carmel High School and during her senior year at Carmel, she went undefeated during the season, winning a state championship in the process.
 On November 13, 2014, she signed her national letter of intent to play collegiate tennis at the University of Michigan.
 Minor had been ranked as the 15th best recruit in the country.

-During her first season with the Wolverines, Minor finished with a 36-10 record.
+During her first season with the Wolverines, Minor finished with a 36–10 record.
 Her performance earned her spots in both the National Collegiate Athletic Association singles and doubles tournaments.
 She earned all-Big Ten and ITA All-American honors at the end of the season.

 Minor capped off her sophomore season by winning the 2017 NCAA Division I Women's singles title, the first in Michigan's history.
 Minor defeated the Florida's Belinda Woolcock in the final.
 She was also the first African-American woman to accomplish this feat and the first black athlete to win a singles title since Arthur Ashe in 1965.
-As is tradition with American NCAA champions, Minor received a wild-card entry into the 2017 US Open.
+As it is tradition with American NCAA champions, Minor received a wildcard entry into the 2017 US Open.
 Minor was also named ITA All-American for the second straight year.

-In her grand slam singles debut at the 2017 US Open, Minor lost to Ons Jabeur 1–6, 5–7.
+In her major singles debut at the 2017 US Open, Minor lost to Ons Jabeur in straight sets.